interledger/interledger-rs/examples/xrp-settlement/README.md

 ```

 <!--!
-printf "\nYou could also try the following command to check if XRPL incoming payment is done.\n\n"
+printf "\n\nYou could also try the following command to check if XRPL incoming payment is done.\n\n"
 if [ "$USE_DOCKER" -eq 1 ]; then
     printf "\tdocker logs interledger-rs-se_b | grep \"Got incoming XRP payment\"\n"
 else